pen-lang/pen/doc/src/README.md

 - There is no default platform-dependent system library.
 - Developers choose their own [system packages][system-packages] for their applications.
-- [System packages][system-packages] encapsulate platform-dependent codes.
+- [System packages][system-packages] encapsulate platform-dependent codes and side effects.
 - No package causes side effects without explicit injection.

 ### Security